LEARN PLANT-BASED HOME DYEING FROM EXPERT, ANIA GRZESZEK

 7. What is a common mistake a beginner makes with natural dying?

 Using non-lasting dyestuff and wrong fixatives.
 Cabbage, black beans, beetroot, and most of the flowers will fade, no matter how you fix them.
 Salt and vinegar also won’t fix the colors.
 These are very common misconceptions, often repeated online and spread widely.
 Plant dyeing is a complicated craft with a lot of variables.
 It is not easy to navigate it when you are first starting out and try to make sense of the (mis)information published online.
-That’s why I wrote an illustrated pocket guide for beginners, which is only eight pages long and introduces beginners to the main concepts in plant dyeing, without overwhelming them.
+That’s why I wrote an illustrated pocket guide for beginners, which is only eight pages long, and introduces them to the main concepts in plant dyeing, without overwhelming them.
 I wished someone shared these tips with me in an easy to digest way when I first started dyeing!

 8. Do you have a link to your website on the steps to naturally dye a cotton T-shirt or can you explain?